From the Library portion of the Student Handbook

 Reference services are provided by librarians to assist users in locating information, developing effective research strategies, and identifying the appropriate online and print resources to use in conducting legal research.
 Reference service is available fall and spring semesters during the hours listed below.
 Summer and holiday hours are abbreviated and are posted in advance at the reference desk and on the law library website.

-Reference services (FALL, 2020) will be available via online (Zoom) or you may email your need to email@example.com.
+Reference services (2020/2021) will be available via online (Zoom) or you may email your need to firstname.lastname@example.org.
 You may contact reference librarians by phone.
 Office appointments may be arranged.
 You must wear a mask.

 Reserve materials, consisting of items placed on reserve for current classes and other high-use items, are behind the circulation desk.
 Reserve items may be checked out for two-hour use in the library.
 Some reserve items also may be checked out for overnight use two hours before closing, and must be returned with in one hour of opening on the following day.
 Lists of course reserve materials are available on LawCat, the online catalog, and may be retrieved by either the course name or the professor’s name.